 What are the long-term impacts of a stressed gut?

 Acute stress generally passes.
-Chronic stress doesn’t, and it can have a great impact on the body in the long term.
+Chronic stress doesn't, and it can have a significant impact on the body in the long term.
 Chronic stress increases levels of the stress hormone cortisol.
-Prolonged, elevated levels cortisol can cause anxiety, drain energy, and interfere with the body’s ability to heal.
-Long-term effects include a shifting in the metabolism to store more belly fat, because it’s easiest to convert into sugar.
-Long-term exposure to cortisol also decreases the body’s ability to heal, explains Dr. Lee.
+Prolonged, elevated cortisol levels can cause anxiety, drain energy, and interfere with the body's ability to heal.
+Long-term effects include a shifting in the metabolism to store more belly fat because it's easiest to convert into sugar.
+Long-term exposure to cortisol also decreases the body's ability to heal, explains Dr. Lee.

 "If the gut is always having to deal with these signals from the brain and vice versa that things are not going well, your digestive process is going to be impacted," says Conlon.
 Constant high alert signals interfere with the digestive process and may contribute to functional GI disorders like IBS, she adds.